Saturday, February 22 2025

 up

-37 6.1.2 b Apply an information security risk assessment process By ensuring that the repetition of risk assessments leads to consistent, valid and comparable results
+38 6.1.2 b Apply an information security risk assessment process By ensuring that the repetition of risk assessments leads to consistent, valid and comparable results.
+Impossible physical and intellectual challenge.
+Cf. the Oxebridge blog :"iso-risk-management-can-now-be-infallible"

 By analyzing the risks and the potential consequences of risks in 6.1.2 c 1 materializing

-45 6.1.2 Retain documented information on the information security risk assessment process Cf. sub-clause 7.5.1
+46 6.1.2 Retain a record on the information security risk assessment process Cf. sub-clause 7.5.1

 6.1.3